It's imperative to know what note-making is and why it's so essential for students.

 Also, they reduce the time of revision because self-prepared notes are easy to revise.
 You can quickly finish large topics with self-prepared notes.

-If you are aware of the important entrance exams, then you must be mindful that they all have a very broad syllabus and you need to memories them all.
+If you are aware of the important entrance exams, then you must be mindful that they all have a very broad syllabus and you need to memorise them all.
 In order to do that, one must have a good habit of preparing notes.

 What is the proper way of taking notes?